University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment5.md

 (total: 4 points)

 3. Fork the repository to your personal account.
+    + Make sure you untick the "Copy the main branch only" - you want the other "stable" branch to also be copied

 4. Fix the high severity issue (XXXXXXX), in the "main"" and "stable" branches
     + You will need to clone your private fork of the repo to your local machine.